domtunstill/robotic-vacuum/README.md

 ### Edge Cases

-- User provides an input.txt with invalid data i.e. no driving instructions or only 2 sets of co-ordinates (this is not tested for but identified as an edge case)
+- User provides an input.txt with invalid data i.e. no driving instructions or only 2 sets of co-ordinates (this is not tested for, see additonal work below)

 ## Approach and Code Structure